descarteslabs/descarteslabs-python/README.md

 upload job, which may be `PENDING`, `RUNNING`, `SUCCESS`, or `FAILURE`.
 - The `FutureTask.ready` and `UploadTask.ready` property has been added to test whether the task has completed.
 A return value of `True` means that if `get_result(wait=True)` were to be called, it would return without blocking.
+- You can now export features to a storage `data` blob.
+To export from the `vector` client, use `Vector.export_product_from_query()` with a storage key and an optional query.
+This returns the task id of the export task.
+You can ask for status using `Vector.get_export_results()` for all export tasks or `Vector.get_export_result()` for a specific task by task id.
+- FeatureCollection has been extended with this functionality with a `FeatureCollection.export()` method that takes a storage key.
+This operates on the filter chain that FeatureCollection represents, or the full product if there is no filter chain.
+It returns an `ExportTask` which behaves similar to the `FutureTask`.

 ## [0.17.3] - 2019-03-06
 ### Changed